WellingtonNico/well_mask_money/README.md

 Simple library to mask currency inputs.

 Is this just one more js lib?
 No!

-`it does not need jQuery` and it easy allow 0 and empty at same time, which is a commom problem.
+`it does not need jQuery` and it's easy allow allow 0 and empty at same time, which is a commom problem on another libraries.

 [Demonstration here](https://wellingtonnico.github.io/well_mask_money/)